Cozy living room with a wooden dining table and chairs, surrounded by potted plants.

 Living room

 Start with the furniture that sets the mood fastest: a warm-toned coffee table, a textured sofa and one curved accent piece.
 If your room is compact, a rounded coffee table can soften traffic flow and make the layout feel less boxed in.
+Browse sofas and lounges and pair them with a wooden coffee table for an easy nature-led base.

 Dining room

 The dining area is one of the best places to lean into timber finishes.
-A timber-look or oak-toned dining table creates instant warmth, especially when styled with a simple vase, woven placemats and natural daylight.
+A timber-look dining table creates instant warmth, especially when styled with a simple vase, woven placemats and natural daylight.
+Explore dining room furniture and wooden dining tables for a stronger biophilic foundation.

 Bedroom

 Bedrooms benefit from restraint.
 Natural textures, softer bedding tones, one timber bedside table and filtered light can make the room feel restorative without over-styling it.
-Choose furniture that makes the room feel lighter and less visually noisy.
+Keep the palette soft and consistent so timber details feel intentional rather than random.

 Entry, study or small apartment zone

 Even small homes can feel biophilic.
-Use a compact table, a mirror to bounce daylight, one plant with a strong shape and a bench or chair with visible grain or woven texture.
+Use a compact console table, a mirror to bounce daylight, and a bench or chair with visible grain or woven texture.
 Small moves often make the biggest difference in tight spaces.
+Browse console & hall tables that work in apartments, family homes and multi-use spaces alike.

 Best furniture materials and finishes for a biophilic home

-Linen-look and woven upholstery add softness and depth, especially in neutral or earthy colour palettes.
+Textured fabrics — linen-look and woven upholstery add softness and depth, especially in neutral or earthy colour palettes.

-Great for occasional chairs, lamps, baskets and accent furniture when you want lightness without losing texture.
+Rattan and woven details — great for occasional chairs, lamps, baskets and accent furniture when you want lightness without losing texture.

 Biophilic design ideas for Queensland homes